2 Americans are among the dead in the Halloween crowd surge in Seoul

 As of 9 p.m.
 Sunday local time, officials say at least 26 foreign nationals were killed in the incident in the Itaewon neighborhood, according to local media reports.

-The U.S. Embassy in Seoul is working with local authorities and providing consular assistance to any U.S. citizens affected by the incident in Seoul's Itaewon neighborhood, a spokesman told NPR.
+The U.S. Embassy in Seoul is working with local authorities and providing consular assistance to any U.S. citizens affected, a spokesman told NPR.

 The popular district in Seoul was hosting Halloween celebrations that drew around 100,000 people when the crowd surge began.
 Many were attempting to gather in a narrow alley filled with bars and restaurants, according to local media.